Wednesday, April 17, 2019

 Part of a year-long series entitled “Iran Today” aimed at sophisticated discussion of contemporary Iranian society and culture as a countermeasure to the general lack of knowledge and sensational coverage circulated in US media.

-Du’a is an exalted form of worship among Muslims and there is a vast literature concerning its virtues and necessity, and yet, it has received far less attention in the role it plays in Muslim subjectivity within the social sciences.
-Muslims are routinely characterized on the basis of what is required of them to do and not what is “favored” but not obligatory.
-Professor Haeri will offer examples of how God is addressed and show the importance of studying acts of du’a ethnographically, historically and theologically.
+Du’a is an exalted form of worship among Muslims and there is a vast literature concerning its virtues and necessity, and yet, within the social sciences it has received far less attention relative to the obligatory ritual prayer (salat/namaz) in the role it plays in Muslim subjectivity.
+Professor Haeri will offer examples of how God is addressed and show the importance of studying acts of du’a ethnographically.